 Looking forward, post-lockdown is the area of unknown.
 We have had extensive meetings with our three local Councils (MDC, NCC & TDC), all of which understand the importance of ensuring work gets out to market early.
-There is a solid work programme in front of each Council, so there "Looking forward, post-lockdown is the area of unknown.
+There is a solid work programme in front of each Council, so there are positive signs for the industry in this market.
+They have also committed to using local contractors to try to keep the money in their region.

+"Looking forward, post-lockdown is the area of unknown.
 We have had extensive meetings with our three local Councils (MDC, NCC & TDC), all of which understand the importance of ensuring work gets out to market early."